This special ticketed event is an add-on option to your AMLE2018 registration.

 Gaylord Palms Resort & Convention Center, Kissimmee.
 FL

 This event, an exclusive opportunity for registered attendees of the AMLE Annual Conference for Middle Level Education, is designed for college students enrolled in middle level teacher preparation programs.
 With your $25 registration, which helps us cover the cost of lunch, you will

 - Enhance your knowledge of teaching in the middle

 - Network and connect with others like you

-In addition, your AMLE2017 registration (only $199 for students) gets you three days of access to more than 500 sessions, including General Sessions, Concurrents, Speed Learning, Spark & Tell, as well as access to 150 education exhibits.
+In addition, your AMLE2018 registration gets you access to more than 400 sessions, including General Sessions, Concurrents, Speed Learning, Spark & Tell, as well as access to 150 education exhibits.

 This is truly a can't miss opportunity.